Choosing the Best Font for Email Marketing Campaigns

 What are email-safe fonts and web fonts?

-Email safe fonts
+Email safe font names written in their respective fonts

-Why bother choosing the email fonts
+Why bother choosing email fonts

 There are several reasons you should be thoughtful about the fonts you choose:

-Different font families
+Different font types

 Serif

-Serif fonts are the original typeface style, and as such, they are often seen as being classic, traditional and trustworthy.
+Serif fonts are the original typeface style, and as such, they are often seen as being classic, traditional, and trustworthy.
 When choosing a font for your business communications, consider using a serif typeface to convey a sense of dependability and authority.

 Source: Bulletin Bag